radanalyticsio/oshinko-cli/rest/CONTRIBUTING.md

 This project is using the vendor experiment that was merged in Go language version 1.5[[1]][ref1][[2]][ref2].
-As such, **all** dependencies required by oshinko-rest should be stored in the `vendor` directory at the top of the project, they should not be included through the standard `$GOPATH` mechanism.
+As such, **all** dependencies required by oshinko-rest should be stored in the `vendor` directory at the top of the project oshinko-cli (../vendor), they should not be included through the standard `$GOPATH` mechanism.

 The files under the vendor directory should be structured as if they were under the `$GOPATH/src` directory for a Go language installation, with the